Nolan Jones Player Props: Rockies vs. Royals

-The Colorado Rockies and Nolan Jones, who went 1-for-4 with a double and two RBI last time out, battle Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Saturday at 4:10 PM ET.
+Nolan Jones -- 1-for-4 with a double and two RBI in his last game -- will be in action for the Colorado Rockies versus the Kansas City Royals, with Brady Singer on the hill, on June 4 at 2:10 PM ET.

 Nolan Jones Game Info & Props vs. the Royals